fresheneesz/TordlWalletProtocols/misc/verifying-a-gpg-signature.md

 If you're on linux, you can simply install it using your package manager, which should ensure the integrity of the installation automatically.

-**Ubuntu/Debian/etc**: sudo apt install gnupg
+**Ubuntu/Debian/etc**: Run `sudo apt install gnupg` the [command line](https://www.howtogeek.com/140679/beginner-geek-how-to-start-using-the-linux-terminal/).

-**CentOS/Fedora/RHEL**: sudo yum install gnupg
+**CentOS/Fedora/RHEL**: Run `sudo yum install gnupg` the [command line](https://www.howtogeek.com/140679/beginner-geek-how-to-start-using-the-linux-terminal/).

 **On Windows**:

 1. Download GPG from [www.gpg4win.org](https://www.gpg4win.org)
-2. Compute a checksum by running `certutil -hashfile <gpg installer> sha256`.
+2. Compute a checksum by running `certutil -hashfile <gpg installer> sha256` on the [windows command line](windows-os-info.md).
 Example command: `certutil -hashfile gpg4win-3.1.7.exe sha256`.
 3. Verify the checksum matches what's published on [gpg4win's package-integrity page](https://www.gpg4win.org/package-integrity.html)
 4. Open the signature details on the installer file.
 	1. Right click -> properties -> Digital Signatures.